rmrk-team/evm-docs/pages/evm-package/core/modular/tokenAttributes/RMRKTokenAttributesRepository.md

 Used to manage the access control settings for a specific parameter.

-*Only the `issuer` of the collection can call this function.The possible `accessType` values are:  [      Issuer,      Collaborator,      IssuerOrCollaborator,      TokenOwner,      SpecificAddress,  ]Emits an {AccessControlUpdated} event.*
+*Only the `owner` of the collection can call this function.The possible `accessType` values are:  [      Owner,      Collaborator,      OwnerOrCollaborator,      TokenOwner,      SpecificAddress,  ]Emits an {AccessControlUpdated} event.*

 **Parameters**